 Who doesn’t want to go on a slow Sunday drive with their pup?
 Windows down, breeze running through your hair, and your best friend’s taking in the scents with their nose out the window and their tongue hanging out.
 To understand the best methods to travel with your pooch, check out Prudent Pet’s guide.

-There are many dangers for dogs driving in a car just as there are for humans.
-The best solution to ensuring safety is to strap your pup in!
-This could be done with a doggy seatbelt.
+The best way to prepare for a safe car ride is to strap your pup in with a doggy seatbelt.
 In addition to adding a protective barrier for your pet, doggy seatbelts can reduce distracted driving.
 These restraints restrict your dog from roaming while your car is in motion, and control the temptation to pet your friend, allowing you to keep your eyes on the road.

 DO NOT EVER LEAVE YOUR DOG IN A PARKED CAR.
-It’s illegal to do so in 28 states.
+Did you know leaving your dog unattended inside a car is illegal in 28 states?
 Us pet parents believe it should be illegal everywhere.
 The law prohibits leaving an animal in a confined vehicle and provides civil immunity to a person taking measures to save the at-risk pup.
 If you know you’re going to be leaving your car even for 5 minutes, do not bring the doggo.
 Leave him at home where he can be safe and happy.

 You end up bringing your dog along but need to stop inside a store or coffee shop for a quick moment.
-Is it cool to tie your dog up outside?
+Is it safe to tie your dog up outside the shop?

-No, do not tie your dog outside.
+No, it is never okay to tie your dog up outside.
 This will induce anxiety in your dog as he will have no idea where you are.
 Not to mention how dangerous it is for your buddy.
 Someone could come along and feed them, scare them, or worst scenario dognaps your precious best friend.
 Don’t risk your dog’s safety for even a moment.
 Your dog needs you and depends on you for their well-being.
 Never take that for granted.

 If you ever see a dog in a parked car, make sure to follow these protocols.

-If the car is running and the AC is on, most likely the owner is returning very shortly.
+First, see if the car is running with the AC on.
+If this is the case, most likely the owner is returning very shortly.
 If not, try to find the owner of the vehicle as soon as possible to completely diffuse the situation.

-If you cannot find the owner, take matters into your own hands.
+Taking action right away could be the difference between life or death.
 For reference, when it’s 80 degrees Fahrenheit, a car can heat up to 100 degrees Fahrenheit within ten minutes.
 If you deem the situation dangerous, call the non-emergency number of the local police.
 There is civil immunity for helping an animal locked in a car.
 If the situation becomes extreme, break the window away from the animal to free them from the car.

 What about the dogs tied up outside?
 First and foremost, evaluate the situation and confirm the dog is friendly.
 Ensure they aren’t demonstrating aggressive behaviors such as growling, having erect ears or stiff tail, and barking lowly.
 If they are wagging their tail and acting playful it’s more than likely okay to approach but do so cautiously.